Jack-Portwood/Portfolio_Website/README.md

 Projects view

 ## Development Background
-This website was desgined to act as a protfolio website were I which will contain my project work.
+This website was desgined to act as a protfolio which will contain my project work.